vilgotf/voice-pruner/README.md

     * Channel - Returns `true` if the channel is unmonitored
 * Prune - Manually prune voice channels
   * Channel - Only prune this voice channel
-  * Role - Only prune users with this role

 ## Permissions
 The bot monitors all channels it has the `MOVE_MEMBERS` permission in.